drs-az/Terminal/README.md

 - 🔐 **Passcode Lock**: Protect your data with AES-256-GCM encryption (derived with PBKDF2).
 - ⏰ **Due-date Notifications**: Receive reminders for tasks on their due date (requires notification permission).
 - 🎨 **Custom Themes**: Adjust terminal colors with the `THEME` command.
-- 📤 **Export/Import**: Backup or restore tasks and notes in JSON format.
+- 📤 **Export/Import**: Backup or restore tasks, notes, and messages in JSON format.
 - 🚨 **Emergency Wipe**: One command securely wipes all local data.
 - 📱 **PWA Support**: Installable, offline-capable, works across desktop and mobile.
 - 🔁 **Recurring & Snoozeable Reminders**: Automatically reschedule tasks or snooze them to a later date.